solarcoinv2/solarcoinv2/README.md

 # Author Anonymity

-Project authors depend on the job market for their income and so requests that their wish for confidentiality be respected.
+Project authors depend on the job market for their income and so request that their wish for confidentiality be respected.
 You can use GitHub issues to communicate with us.